 Snoods were often attached to a ribbon tied in a bow at the top of the crown or to a hat, either matching crochet or felt.

 For this style, take the snood and fill it with hair from the bottom.
 Place the band of the snood where you would a headband and pin in place with two bobby pins crossed in an X. You may also want to pin the side above your ears if you have slippery hair.
 You can also use a hairnet first to help keep you hair from sticking through the knit.

 Snoods can be very difficult to find online.
-Luckily my friends at the www.reddressshoppe.com carry snoods is every color you could want.
+Luckily my friend at the TinselTownAccessories on Etsy makes snoods and other hair accessories in every color you could want.